About The Master of Social Work Online Program

 The Master of Social Work Program's mission is to develop advanced generalist practitioners who are committed to promoting Missouri State University's public affairs mission.
 These self-reflective leaders will improve communities at the local, national, and global levels through ethical advocacy to ultimately eradicate social, economic, and environmental injustices.
 MSW graduates will demonstrate this through the utilization of culturally-informed frameworks, multidimensional problem solving approaches, research-informed practice methods, and evidence-based theories.

-The following are the program objectives for the MSW foundation curriculum:
+The following are the program objectives for the MSW generalist curriculum:

 - Demonstrate knowledge of the history, mission, and philosophy of the social work profession and how it relates to the formulation of a professional identity.

 - Recognize values and ethical dilemmas in practice within the parameters of the NASW Code of Ethics.

 - Demonstrate professional demeanor and self-awareness regarding personal values and professionalism impacting their professional judgment.

 - Understand, apply, and communicate the importance of diversity and difference in shaping life experiences in practice at all system levels.

-- Address the needs of populations-at-risk with an understanding of discrimination and oppression, and their impact on all system levels.
+- Address the needs of populations-at-risk with an understanding of discrimination and oppression on all system levels.

-- Understand, identify, and advocate against local and global social, economic, environmental injustice in practice settings.
+- Understand, identify, and advocate against local and global social, economic, environmental injustices in practice settings.

 - Recognize and value role of research for practice improvement.

-- Identify and assess impact of social policy at the local, state, and federal levels and demonstrate knowledge of pathways to change policies to advance human rights.
+- Identify and assess impact of social policy at the local, national, and global levels and demonstrate knowledge of pathways to change policies to advance human rights.

-- Demonstrate critical thinking skills, including ability to apply person-in-environment and multidisciplinary theoretical frameworks to engage, assess, intervene, and evaluate generalist social work practice on all system levels.
+- Demonstrate critical thinking skills, including the ability to apply person-in-environment and multidisciplinary theoretical frameworks to engage, assess, intervene, and evaluate generalist social work practice on all system levels.

 The following are the program objectives for the MSW advanced generalist curriculum:

-- Demonstrate culturally-informed and ethical approaches as an advanced generalist social worker to utilize knowledge and provide leadership on all system levels.
+- Demonstrate culturally-informed advanced generalist practice approaches on all system levels.